blueridgeboost/blueridgeboost.github.io/src/content/morningwintercamp.md

 ### Topics

-The students will learn the basics of algorithmic thinking by programming the teacher to dance.
-We will use games to understand the basic logical operations including and, or and not.
+The students learn the basics of algorithmic thinking by programming the teacher to dance.
+We use games to understand the logical operations including and, or and not.
 The culminating lesson teaches basic sorting algorithms.
+Successful coders need more than knowledge of programming languages, they must have well-developed computational thinking skills.

 In addition, students code using a block-language.
-They create programs to help a monkey retrieve its bananas that were stolen by a mean gorilla.
-Depending on the students background and pace, they may also learn conditional statements and loops.
+They create programs to help a monkey retrieve its bananas that were stolen by a mean gorilla using commands to make it walk and turn.
+Depending on the students background and pace, they may also learn conditional statements and loops and may start coding using a text-based language.

 The instructor uses differentiated instruction to satisfy the intellectual needs of every camper.